 The project is a specialized facility meant for patients who have sustained injuries through serious accidents and is capable of dealing with mass traumas.
 It provides for emergencies through its high-tech diagnostic and treatment facilities.
 These include ultra-sterile operating theaters with recovery areas, and, short-stay wards for men and women.
 Patients after emergency treatment can be transferred, if need be, to other appropriate wards of the Teaching Hospital Complex.
 The project won a ‘Gold’ award from the Green Building Council of Sri Lanka, a body affiliated to the World Green Building Council.
 It is the first hospital in this country to win such an award.

-Gunaratna and her firm, Gunaratna Associates, which is based in Colombo, are committed to Green building.
+Gunaratna and his firm, Gunaratna Associates, which is based in Colombo, are committed to Green building.

 Additionally, Gunaratna recently published a book, Towards Equitable Progress, a collection of essays presented from the perspective of a spatial planner whose working life has been immersed in South Asia.
 It concerns some of the serious challenges that need to be confronted in the South Asian context, including the externalities and ethical questions that arise in the process of development.